 From Monopoly to Open Phone Markets

 It used to be that one phone company �- AT&T �- ran almost the entire phone network.
 But AT&T was broken up over twenty years ago to foster competition.
 Today, competition is working for some services, but not others.
-While we have many choices for our telephones and answering machines and can pick our long distance providers based on price, there are dramatically fewer options when it comes to picking a local telephone service. binary options experts
+While we have many choices for our telephones and answering machines and can pick our long distance providers based on price, there are dramatically fewer options when it comes to picking a local telephone service. buy ETC

 Policymakers promised consumers telecommunications competition would bring a wealth of choice in service offerings and price options.
 Instead, flawed regulatory polices and industry consolidation is leaving many consumers with fewer choices and poorer service.